garbit/portfolio-site/content/projects/feed-finder.md

 ---
 title: Feed Finder
 subtitle: Enabling mothers to create community driven information resource around breastfeeding in public.
+order: 5
 photo: "/images/project-feedfinder.jpg"
 summary: The FeedFinder app enables new mothers to locate suitable breastfeeding locations nearby.
 Mothers can also rate and review the places they visit and contribute to